AnirudhJS1/BDM-Capstone-Project-23F2000690/README.md

 This project applies *Business Data Management principles* to a real-world business scenario.
 The objective was to collect and analyze operational data from Singi’s Kitchen and develop actionable recommendations to improve business efficiency and revenue growth.

+## Awards & Recognition

+🎉 **Best Course Project Award – Business Data Management (January 2025)**
+This project was awarded the *Best Course Project* by IIT Madras for its outstanding application of BDM concepts to a real-world case study.
+The recognition highlights the project's innovation, data-driven strategy, and overall impact.

 ### Key Areas Analyzed

 - *Potential Score Dataset* – Understanding customer behavior and identifying high-retention zones within the community.
 - *Inventory Management Dataset* – Tracking stock levels, reducing wastage, and optimizing purchasing decisions.
 - *Menu Score Dataset* – Evaluating item popularity, profitability, and pricing strategies.